by Sarah Shaffer

 A trip whose attractions offer a little bit of everything: lakes, passes, forests, rivers, and great views.
+As of

 Maps: View our topo map below, which details the route as far as Myrtle Lake.
 Note: use ‘Print Preview’ before printing to properly scale this map to a full sheet of paper.